This past Saturday my husband and I attended one of my really good friend’s reception in Upstate NY at the Greentree Country Club.

 It was quite the party and here is to wishing the “Happy Couple” lots of joy, laughter, and years of martial bliss on this journey of marriage.
 Congratulations!

 And now food… here is a quick recipe I recently made after a workout using a frozen banana and some Chobani Yogurt.
 It was delicious and creamy with hardly any fat.
 Enjoy.

 Chobani Yogurt contains a good amount of Calcium and Protein.
 Bananas are a very good source of Vitamin B6.
 They are also a good source of Vitamin C and Fiber.
 Flaxseeds are a high source of Omega 3 Fatty Acids.

 - Banana – 1 medium (sliced & frozen)

 - Chobani Low-Fat Mango – 1 6 ounce container

-- Flaxseeds – 2 tsp (or you can use 1 tbsp ground flaxseed)
+- Flaxseeds – 2 teaspoon (or you can use 1 tablespoon ground flaxseed)

 - Vanilla Extract – 1 tsp

 - Water – very little if needed during the blending process, I didn’t require any.